hollyschinsky/todos-app-pwa/lesson6.md

    > The value of the ServiceWorker preference should match the service worker file you created previously in the `www` folder.
 DO NOT include the `www` in the file path as it is assumed to be located there by the plugin.

 4. If you chose to set `CacheCordovaAssets` to `true` above, you will need to add the `CordovaAssets` cache name into your service worker code `goodCaches` array or it will get deleted in our `activate` event.
-Add the `goodCaches.push('CordovaAssets') as shown below: to the top of the service-worker code from lesson 5.
+Add the `goodCaches.push('CordovaAssets')` as shown below to the top of the **service-worker.js** code from lesson 5.

             var cacheName = 'todos_offline_cache:v1'
             var goodCaches = [];
             goodCaches.push(cacheName);
             goodCaches.push('CordovaAssets);

-4. Now run the CLI `prepare` on the app for iOS to create the Xcode platform (you could alternatively run `build`)
+4. Now run the PhoneGap CLI `prepare` command on iOS so the platform is added:

     `phonegap prepare ios`

-5. Next open the **my-proj.xcodeproject** file created in the **~/pgday/todos-app-starter/platforms/ios/** folder in Xcode.
+5. Next open the **&lt;todos&gt;.xcodeproject** file created in the **~/pgday/todos-app-starter/platforms/ios/** folder in Xcode.
 For instance, if you named your project **todos-app-starter** then it will be named **todos-app-starter.xcodeproject**.

 6. Run the app from Xcode and watch the console for the service worker generated statements which indicate if a file was fetched or retrieved from the cache.